nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/RARE.md

 2. `cd` to that directory.
 3. Clone the client and server side repos into this folder.

-## Constraints for Vanilla Python Rare

-* You are not going to worry about admin users for this first sprint.
-Assume all users are authors.
-* Since there are no admins, posts should be automatically published and not wait for approval.

 ## ERD

 The database development team has already taken a stab at the [ERD for this project](https://drawsql.app/nss-2/diagrams/rare-v1).
 You will use this to start building the project.